St. Croix Tap Water Remains Unsafe To Drink, Says Residents

-A virtual town hall held for residents of St. Croix, an Island in the U.S. territory, the Virgin Islands, was held on Wednesday, revealing that many residents still believe their water is unsafe to drink.
+A virtual town hall held for residents of St. Croix, the largest island in the U.S. Virgin Islands, on Wednesday revealed that many locals still believe their water is unsafe to drink.

 In November, the U.S. federal government declared a state of emergency in St. Croix over potential issues with lead contamination in the water supply.
-For children exposed to high levels of lead, exposure is linked to lower IQ, slowed growth and development, and even brain damage.
+For children, exposure to high levels of lead is linked to lower IQ, slowed growth and development, and even brain damage.

-Concerns were first raised in St. Croix after the EPA and researchers from the University of the Virgin Islands collaborated to collect water samples from homes on the island in late September.
+Concerns were first raised in St. Croix after the U.S. Environmental Protection Agency (EPA) and researchers from the University of the Virgin Islands collaborated to collect water samples from homes on the island in late September.
 The readings found that 38 out of 108 samples taken had levels that were above the national health standard of 1300 parts per billion.

 Subsequent tests conducted by the EPA found much less dramatic results.
 A report released in late December showed that only three out 109 samples had lead levels above the health standard.
 However, the EPA reports also found that the water distribution system is over 60-years-old and deteriorating.
 Local authorities also conducted their own test, which found that all 31 samples collected from kitchen taps were within the federal guidelines.